 Everyone likes to relax by the fire with a tinny after a long day.
 At the Bash, where glass is prohibited (except in your camp kitchen), we see a lot of cans.
 In fact, we estimate that over half of the rubbish we generate is cans.

 When we introduced can recycling at the 2018 Bash, we collected over 30 cubic metres (1.2 tonnes) of aluminium cans .
-In 2019 this jumped to around 45 cubic metres (1.7 tonnes).
+In 2023 this jumped to over 170,000 cans (15 tonnes).
 That’s a lot of cans kept out of landfill!

 So when you’re at the Bash, please collect your cans and PET plastic bottles, and drop them in the separate recycling bins.

 Composting Food Waste